addisonleong/dinotemplate/README.md

 ```
 <%= include partial %>
 ```
 All partials are stored in the **partials** directory of the **views** directory.
-Partials are useful because they can be used to render headers and footers without cluttering HTML.
+Partials are useful because they can be used to render elements like headers and footers without cluttering HTML.
+Additionally, partials maintain the options passed to their parents, so one can include additional options inside of the partials.

 ### Options
 Options enable you to add dynamic content to your templates.
 Options are specified as JSON objects, where each key corresponds to a key written in the template.
 Before getting into this, we give a small example: